 Contacting or coming close to power lines or other high energy sources will cause death or serious injury.
-Keep away from power lines or high energy sources at all times.

 All safety/warning lights, reflective decals, and SMV sign must be in place and visible before transporting machine on public roads or death, serious injury, and damage to property and equipment may result.
 Check federal, state/provincial, and local regulations before transporting equipment on public roads.